-Basic information about each of the commuter rail lines serving the Chicago area, with direct links to official schedules by the service providers and our line-by-line guides to help you plan your trip from start to finish.
+Basic information about each of the commuter rail lines serving the Chicago area, with direct links to official schedules by the service providers and our line-by-line weekday and weekend guides to help you plan your trip from start to finish.
 Our guides include bidirectional schedules, fare information, recommended venues, transit connections, and more.

 Grab one of our off-the-shelf full train crawl schedules from our previous outings.

 Overwhelmed?
 Don’t want to deal with the nuts and bolts of planning a full afternoon and evening of bar-hopping?
 Let us know what you have in mind and we’ll take care of the rest.

 Federal regulations require all passengers on public transit to wear masks, regardless of vaccination status.